sumocoders/FrameworkMultiUserBundle/Resources/doc/users_repositories.md

 [Entity](users_entity.md) | Repository | [Data transfer objects](users_dto.md) | [Forms](users_forms.md) | [CRUD](users_crud.md)
 ***
 ## Repository
-Every entity also requires it's own repository which extends `SumoCoders\FrameworkMultiUserBundle\User\UserRepository`.
+Every entity also requires it's own repository which extends `SumoCoders\FrameworkMultiUserBundle\User\AbstractUserRepository`.
 This is fairly simple to do because we only have to implement one method.
 These repositories can also contain custom methods for each entity.

 Be sure to define these repositories as services, we'll need them in the next step!

 ### The admin

 ```
-class AdminRepository extends UserRepository
+class AdminRepository extends AbstractUserRepository
 {
     public function supportsClass($class)
     {